vita-student-projects/group42_3DMOT/README.md

 | johan2 |91.50|71.35|91.61|76.58 | 0.00 |96.73 |
 | johan3 |81.33|105.02|82.40|92.15 |96.73 | 0.00 |

+As seen in the tables, DINOv2 generated better embeddings since the cosine similarities were, in general, closer to each other for each respective image.
+Additionally, performing a forward pass with "Segment-Anything" takes considerably longer than with DINOv2.
+Hence, we choose DINOv2 for this implementation.

 #### PointRCNN + AB3DMOT (KITTI val set)

 Results evaluated with the 0.25 3D IoU threshold: